Covid 19 coronavirus: Light relief? Truckies say they can use public toilets; service stations say 'no'

 "I'm like 'what the hell are we supposed to do?'
 We're moving stuff so that everyone can eat, but we're being treated like crap."

-Landy works for Fletcher Haulage who transport packaging for fruit and vege companies which is, in turn, then sent to supermarkets.
+Landy works for Fletcher Haulage, which transports packaging for fruit and vege companies that is, in turn, then sent to supermarkets.

 He said truck drivers didn't want a medal for what they're doing, they just wanted to be treated like human beings.

-Hare said while there had been a few open truck drivers driving large B-train vehicles who didn't have anywhere to stop and park, others were "few and far between".
+Hare said while there had been a few places open to truck drivers driving large B-train vehicles who didn't have anywhere to stop and park, others were "few and far between".

 Hare is an operations manager with Northchill, a company transporting goods for Pak'nSave and New World supermarkets.